President's Awards for Engagement

 Individuals or groups can self-nominate or they can be nominated by colleagues or community or other appropriate external agencies.
 Endorsements from community and enterprise partners are also of course welcomed.

 The Call for Nominations for DCU President’s Awards for Engagement 2023 is Now Closed

 The following are criteria by which the submissions will be judged:

-2: Internal Impact - Impact on the Wider DCU Community
+- Internal Impact - Impact on the DCU Community

-The selection process will be conducted by a panel established by the university's Civic Engagement Forum will comprise representatives from both academic and administrative staff, students, as well as an external member.
+The selection process will be conducted by a panel established by the university's Civic Engagement Forum which will comprise representatives from both academic and professional staff, students, as well as an external member.
 The President will sign off on the nominees put forward.